Bhairon Prasad Mishra

 Bhairon Prasad Mishra is a member of the Bharatiya Janata Party and has won the 2014 Indian general elections from the Banda (Lok Sabha constituency).
+He has had a 100% attendance record in parliament with significantly higher than average participation – he has been a part of 2,095 debates while the national average for the same is 67.1.

 Bhairon Prasad Mishra was born on 7 September 1958.
 His birthplace is Hanuva, Chitrakoot District, (Uttar Pradesh).